-The UK has a rapidly aging population.
-Both the Government and the NHS are struggling to cope with the demand for the healthcare and support needed by older people.
-Personal alarms can help with this but are by no means a catch-all solution.
-It is impossible to predict the future, but it is likely that private pensions will be more important than ever in the years ahead.
+The UK has an ageing population.
+Both the government and the NHS are struggling to cope with the demand for healthcare and support.
+Of course, it is impossible to predict the future, but it is likely that private pensions will become more important than ever in the years ahead.

 A private pension is a way for you and your employer to put cash aside (with tax relief!) for your retirement.
 Most people contribute to private pensions through a workplace scheme but there are other means of doing so, such as a Self-Invested Personal Pension (SIPP).

 Remember that it is never too late to start a pension.
-Although the ideal situation is to start saving as young as possible, so the pension has a longer time to accrue value, you shouldn’t give up hope no matter how old you are.
+Ideally, you’ll start saving as early as possible, so the pension has more time to accrue value.
+However, you shouldn’t rule yourself out, no matter how old you are.
 The tax incentives of pensions can even benefit those who start them when they retire.
 By law, your employer must offer a workplace pension scheme.
 If you are eligible for the scheme, you’ll be enrolled automatically.
 However, if you don’t wish to enrol for any reason, you can choose to opt out.

 Here are a few quick tips for planning your pension:

 - Calculate your current monthly outgoings from your bank and credit card statements.
-Think about how this might change when you’re not working – most people’s outgoing reduce when they no longer have to factor in the costs of commuting to work etc.
+Think about how this might change when you’re not working.
+Most people’s spending goes down when they don’t have to commute to work, for example.

-- Work out your monthly income sources post-retirement – from pensions, interest, investments, savings etc.
+- Work out your monthly income sources post-retirement.
+These could include pensions, interest, investments, savings etc.

 - A year before you retire, calculate your final pension.
 Contact your current and past pension providers and find out how much is owed to you and how it will be paid to you.

-A little extra money can go a long way and, as previously mentioned in this article, there are government benefits available to help with your finances.
+A little extra money can go a very long way.
+As we’ve already mentioned, there are several government benefits available to help with your finances.
 Here are just some of the most common benefits that you need to be aware of:

-- Attendance Allowance – Helps those who may need extra help to stay independent at home due to illness or disability.
-This helps people to purchase equipment like a pendant alarm.
+- Attendance Allowance – To help those who may need extra support to stay independent at home due to illness or disability.
+This benefit helps people to purchase equipment like a pendant alarm.

-- Over 60’s Help – Everyone over the age of 60 is eligible for free prescriptions and free eye tests.
-You may also be eligible for help with other NHS costs such as dental treatment, travel costs for treatments and vouchers towards lenses.
+- Age-Related Help – Everyone over the age of 60 is eligible for free prescriptions and free eye tests.
+You may also be eligible for help with other NHS costs such as dental treatment, travel costs for treatments and vouchers towards glasses/contact lenses.

-As we get older and our income decreases, it’s important to ensure that we are spending as little as possible on our energy bills.
-As older people typically live on a fixed income after retirement, a good choice might be a fixed rate energy tariff.
-A lot of energy companies offer discounts if you take out both gas and electric with them, but it is very important to compare prices across the energy market.
+Many of us will have less income after retirement, so it’s important to get the best deal possible on our energy bills.
+Therefore, a fixed rate energy tariff might be a good idea.
+Many energy companies offer discounts if you take out both gas and electricity with them, but it is very important to compare prices across the energy market.
 There are plenty of helpful price comparison tools on the internet to help you shop around.

-It’s also worth noting that the government offers a winter fuel allowance, between £100 to £300, to help with the cost of energy bills through winter.
+It’s also worth noting that the government offers a Winter Fuel Payment, between £100 to £300, to help with the cost of energy bills through winter.
 The Cold Weather Payment is an extra help during the coldest months for people receiving certain benefits.